Geometric Mode-Selection Scores for Delay-Coordinates Dynamic Mode Decomposition: Related work on mode selection and order detection

 The above approaches address order detection and mode selection from complementary perspectives, but important gaps remain.
-Spectral heuristics rely on global summaries and degrade under noise, spectral crowding, or damping.
+Spectral heuristics rely on global summaries that conflate eigenvalue scaling with subspace residual geometry.
 Information-criterion methods require refitting models across hypothesized orders, making them computationally expensive and sensitive to noise-model mismatch.
 Robustness-based approaches emphasize empirical stability but do not provide a structural interpretation of the recovered components or a principled definition of true versus spurious modes.
-Norm- and amplitude-based heuristics are simple to apply but can become unreliable in delay-coordinates settings and lack a clear mechanistic justification.
+Norm- and amplitude-based heuristics are simple to apply but lack a clear mechanistic justification under delay-coordinates.
 Structure-aware post hoc methods explicitly formalize the expected organization of \emph{true} modes arising from delay-coordinates, but the corresponding geometric characterization of \emph{spurious} modes remains largely implicit.
-Spurious components are typically treated as unstructured residual artifacts rather than as objects with their own systematic geometry.
+Spurious components are typically treated as unstructured residual artifacts rather than as objects with their own systematic geometry, and general-purpose residual diagnostics offer no delay-coordinate-specific account of them either.
 As a result, existing methods do not exploit the subspace and structural organization of spurious modes in their selection rules, leaving the geometric distinction between true and spurious components under delay-coordinates insufficiently understood.